 Hornet Nest Removal

-Professional hornet nest removal that keeps your property safe and sting free
+Professional hornet nest removal services that keep your house and property safe, pest-free, and sting free for lasting comfort

 5 Highlights of Our Hornet Nest Removal Service

-• Licensed and Certified Technicians — Every hornet nest removal job is handled by a certified pest control operator trained to identify aggressive species like bald faced hornets, European hornets, and yellow jackets.
-Our crew knows the difference, and that difference matters.
+- Licensed and Certified Technicians — Every hornet nest removal job is handled by a certified pest control operator with years of experience trained to identify aggressive species like bald faced hornets, European hornets, and yellow jackets.
+Our dedicated team knows how to handle these pests, and that difference matters when delivering effective control services.

-• Safe Aerial and Subterranean Nest Extraction — Hornet colonies build nests in eaves, soffits, tree hollows, attic spaces, and underground burrows.
-We locate and remove nests at any height or depth using professional grade equipment including ladders, protective suits, and commercial foggers.
+- Safe Aerial and Subterranean Nest Extraction — Hornet colonies build nests in eaves, soffits, roof overhangs, tree hollows, attic spaces, and underground burrows in the ground.
+We locate and remove nests attached to trees, building exteriors, or at any height or depth using professional grade equipment including ladders, protective suits, and commercial foggers for efficient extraction.

-• Same Day Emergency Response — A hornet swarm near a doorway or playground can’t wait.
-Sterling Pest Control dispatches a technician the same day you call, because active nests grow more territorial by the hour.
+- Same Day Emergency Response — A hornet swarm near a doorway or playground can’t wait.
+Sterling Pest Control dispatches a technician the same day you contact us, because active nests grow more territorial by the hour.
+We respond with prompt action to help keep your family safe.

-• Integrated Pest Management Approach — We don’t just spray and leave.
+- Integrated Pest Management Approach — We don’t just spray and leave.
 Our hornet nest removal process includes inspection, treatment, extraction, and exclusion barrier installation to seal entry points and prevent recurrent infestations.
+We plan each step to ensure invading hornets are cleared and keep them from returning.

-• Guaranteed Results with Follow Up Monitoring — Every hornet nest removal comes with a service guarantee.
+- Guaranteed Results with Follow Up Monitoring — Every hornet nest removal comes with a service guarantee backed by our warranties.
 If hornets return to the treated area within 30 days, we come back at no additional charge and re-treat the site.
+Trust that the job is done right with care.

 Why Choose Our Hornet Nest Removal Service

 Hornet nest removal is a specialized service that demands professional training, the right protective equipment, and precise chemical application.
-Sterling Pest Control has performed thousands of successful nest removals across residential and commercial properties.
+Sterling Pest Control is a trusted control company that has performed thousands of successful nest removals across residential and commercial properties.
 Our technicians are licensed, insured, and certified in stinging insect control.
+We offer comprehensive pest control services you can rely on.

 We carry full liability coverage on every job.
 That protects you.
 Hornets are venomous, aggressive, and capable of stinging multiple times without losing their stinger.
 A single disturbed colony can send dozens of defensive workers into attack mode.
+Anyone who gets stung faces serious risks.
 DIY removal attempts land thousands of people in emergency rooms each year, and allergenic reactions to hornet venom can turn life threatening in minutes.
+Avoid these dangers and stay protected as a customer of our services.

 Signs You Need Hornet Nest Removal

-Visible Nest Structure on Your Home or Property: A papery, gray, or brown nest hanging from an eave, soffit, overhang, or tree branch is the most obvious sign.
+Visible Nest Structure on Your Home or Property: A papery, paper-like, gray, or brown color nest hanging from an eave, soffit, overhang, or tree branch is the most obvious sign.
 Hornet nests can grow larger than a basketball by late summer.
-Some nests are tucked inside attic spaces, crawl spaces, or wall voids where you’ll only see hornets entering and exiting through a small gap.
-If you spot a nest of any size, you need professional removal before the colony matures.
+Some nests of this type are tucked inside attic spaces, crawl spaces, or wall voids where you’ll only see hornets entering and exiting through a small gap.
+If you’ve spotted a nest of any size, you need professional removal before the colony matures.

 Increased Hornet Activity Near Entry Points: A steady stream of hornets flying to and from a specific spot on your foundation, gutter, or roofline signals an active colony.
-Worker hornets forage during the day and return to the nest at dusk.
+Worker hornets forage during the day and return to the nest at dusk in a recognizable flight pattern.
 You might notice five or six at first.
 Within weeks, that number can climb to several hundred as the queen breeds and larvae hatch into new workers.
+If you view hornets in flight and recognize this pattern, it’s time to call.

 Discovery of Dead Hornets Indoors: Finding dead or disoriented hornets inside your home, especially near windows or light fixtures, indicates a nest inside your wall cavity or attic.
-The insects are drawn toward interior light and squeeze through tiny gaps.
+The insects are drawn toward interior light and squeeze through open gaps.
 This sign demands immediate inspection and hornet nest removal before the infestation spreads.
+If you’ve found hornets indoors or are looking for answers, call us right away.

 Our Hornet Nest Removal Process

 Hornet nest removal is a structured, multi step service designed to eliminate the colony completely and prevent hornets from returning.
-Here’s exactly how Sterling Pest Control handles every job.
+Here’s exactly how Sterling Pest Control handles every job from start to finish with clear steps.

 Step 3: Chemical Treatment and Nest Removal We apply a targeted insecticide directly into the nest using a duster, fogger, or pressurized sprayer depending on nest location.
 Aerial nests on eaves and overhangs receive direct spray application.
 Subterranean and wall void nests get dust or injectable foam treatment.
-Once the colony is neutralized, we physically remove the nest and bag it for disposal.
+Once the colony is neutralized, we physically remove the nest.
+The removed structure is then double-bag sealed for clean disposal to dispose of properly.

-Step 4: Entry Point Exclusion Our technician seals every identified entry point with professional sealant, caulk, or mesh screen.
+Step 4: Entry Point Exclusion Our technician seals every identified entry point with professional sealant, caulk, or mesh screen from top to bottom.
 This exclusion barrier stops new hornet queens from recolonizing the same cavity next season.
+No gap is left open, and every seal is made to last.

-Step 5: Follow Up Monitoring We schedule a return visit to inspect the treated area, confirm no residual hornet activity, and verify that all sealed entry points remain intact.
+Step 5: Follow Up Monitoring We schedule a return visit to inspect the treated area, confirm no residual hornet activity, and verify that all sealed entry points remain intact under current conditions.
 Your hornet nest removal isn’t complete until we confirm the problem is gone.
+We write a detailed report and provide an estimate for any additional work if needed.

 Brands We Use